 The wide array of benefits for workers and employers makes Virtual Assistant a rapidly advancing career field in Australia.
 As an increasing number of small businesses and entrepreneurs prefer to hire affordable remote workers rather than full-time employees, the profession will see future solid growth across Australia.

 11. How Much Does A Virtual Assistant Earn In Australia?

 The virtual assistant salary is usually on a per-task basis rather than a fixed yearly or hourly-based salary.
 Their earnings depend on their skill set and years of experience.

-The average hourly pay in this profession is AU$29.28 or an equivalent of $52,204 per year in Australia.
+The average hourly pay in this profession is AU$29.28 or the equivalent of $52,204 per year in Australia.

-Sydney is the highest paying city that pays an average salary of $95060 per year.
+Sydney is the highest-paying city that pays an average salary of $95060 annually.

 Average Hourly Salary Based On Experience